jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 are treated as mutually exclusive families.
 They are easier to understand as different ways of organizing inference compute: when to extend the object, when to revise the current state, and how much work each step should do.
-That is where flow maps become interesting.
+That is where the question of inference capacity becomes important.

-## Why flow maps are good
+## Why flow maps help

 Suppose a continuous generator is trained with a local view of time.
 At a current time `t`, the model predicts a velocity or denoising direction, and a sampler